 Dr Anuradha Anand, consultant radiologist for the Trust, said: “This is a real game-changer.

-“The old metal guide-line procedure was uncomfortable and had to be fitted on the day of the operation when the patient is understandably stressed and nervous.
+“Previously, the old metal guide-line procedure was uncomfortable and had to be fitted on the day of the operation when the patient is understandably stressed and nervous.

-“But our new seed can be fitted up to two weeks before the operation with a simple injection.
+“Our new seed can be fitted up to two weeks before the operation with a simple injection.
 It’s painless, the radiation levels are extremely low and it allows more precise removal of the tumour.”

 The technique, which was developed in the USA, has taken two and half years of extensive planning and training to bring to the University Hospital of North Tees.

-Consultant medical physicist Karen Whicker said: “Even though the seeds use an extremely low level of radiation, there are very strict guidelines in place.
+Consultant medical physicist Karen Whicker said: “Even though the seeds use an extremely low level of radiation, there are still very strict guidelines in place.

 “The whole team has undergone extensive training and learned about the safe handling of the seeds.